jcalderon95/FavouriteThings/README.md

 ## The Project

 One page mobile first web application created using Node.js and Express.
-Homepage is rendered by fetching data from a database and express dynamic routes to render it to the browser.
+Homepage is rendered by fetching data from a database and using express dynamic routes to render it to the browser.

 ## Prerequisites